nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 ```
 you can run `pip list` again to verify if the the above versions are available in the environment.

-Once the environment is setup, download the repository and `cd` to the process folder inside project root folder and run below
+Once the environment is setup, download the repository and `cd` to the [`process`][16] folder inside project root folder and run below
 commands
 ```
 pip install -r requirements.txt